Skip to content

 Graph Tables Emission

-Once our graph augmentation steps are complete, the final Entities and Relationships tables are emitted after their text fields are text-embedded.
+Once our graph augmentation steps are complete, the final Entities and Relationships tables are exported after their text fields are text-embedded.

 Phase 4: Community Summarization